City of Erie v. Pap's A. M.: First Amendment arguments

-Test

-After determining that the ordinance was content neutral, the Court then applied the O'Brien test.
-The first factor of the O'Brien test for evaluating restrictions on symbolic speech is whether the government regulation is within the constitutional power of the government to enact.
-The second factor of the O'Brien test for evaluating restrictions on symbolic speech is whether the regulation furthers an important or substantial government interest.
-The third O'Brien factor is that the government interest must be unrelated to the suppression of free expression.
-The fourth and final O'Brien factor is that the restriction be no greater than is essential to the furtherance of the government interest.
+After determining that the ordinance was content neutral, the Court then applied the O'Brien test for evaluating restrictions on symbolic speech.
+The first factor of the O'Brien test is whether the government regulation is within the constitutional power of the government to enact.
+The second factor is whether the regulation furthers an important or substantial government interest.
+The third factor is that the government interest must be unrelated to the suppression of free expression.
+The fourth factor is that the restriction be no greater than is essential to the furtherance of the government interest.

 The court found that the ordinance met all four factors of the O'Brien test, and that a "least restrictive means" analysis was not necessary.
 The Court reversed the decision of the Pennsylvania Supreme Court, and found the ordinance to be constitutional.

-Aftermath

-The effects of this case reach beyond simple restriction of nudity.
-The majority opinion noted:

-The government generally has a freer hand in restricting expressive conduct than it has in restricting the written or spoken word.